mrkamel/search_flip/README.md

 [![Build Status](https://secure.travis-ci.org/mrkamel/elastic_search.png?branch=master)](http://travis-ci.org/mrkamel/elastic_search)

-Using ElasticSearch it is dead-simple to create index classes that correspond to ElasticSearch indices and to query these indices using a chainable, concise, yet powerful DSL.
+Using ElasticSearch it is dead-simple to create index classes that correspond to ElasticSearch indices and to manipulate, query and aggregate these indices using a chainable, concise, yet powerful DSL.

 ```ruby
 CommentIndex.search("hello world", default_field: "title").where(visible: true).aggregate(:user_id).sort(id: "desc")